 Changing Lives, Making Miracles on a Mountainside

-From March 26 through March 31, more than 400 veterans with a range of disabilities, and from 22 to 82 years old, traveled to Snowmass Village, Colorado, to ski and participate in other activities such as hockey, curling, scuba, rock climbing, kayaking, bowling, fly fishing .
-Secret Service personnel taught adaptive self-defense.
-Among the attendees were 120 first-timers, more than 60 female veterans, and 45 veterans with amputations-including one veteran with quadruple amputations.
+From March 26 through March 31, more than 400 veterans with disabilities, ranging in age from 22 to 82 years old, traveled to Snowmass Village, Colorado, to ski and participate in activities such as hockey, curling, scuba, rock climbing, kayaking, bowling, and fly fishing.
+U.S. Secret Service personnel taught adaptive self-defense.
+Among the attendees were 120 first-timers, more than 60 women veterans, and 45 veterans with amputations— including one veteran with quadruple amputations.

 Riley enlisted in the U.S. Coast Guard in 1984 and became a rescue swimmer, deploying from helicopters.
 He was medically retired from the military in 1998 after a bacterial infection caused the loss of all four of his limbs and several internal organs.
 "That was a hard time, a lot of pain.
 I looked at a life being flat on my back with other people taking care of me and was not up for doing that," he said.

 Although he adapted to prostheses, obtained degrees in computer science, and started his own business, there was still something missing for Riley.
 That changed when physicians at his U.S. Department of Veterans Affairs (VA) medical center and the Disabled American Veterans (DAV) service organization got him to the National Disabled Veterans Winter Sports Clinic.